JuanMaRuiz/gherkin-linter/README.md

 Example:
 ```
-gherkin-lint --rulesdir "/path/to/my/rulesdir" --rulesdir "from/cwd/rulesdir"
+gherkin-linter --rulesdir "/path/to/my/rulesdir" --rulesdir "from/cwd/rulesdir"
 ```

 Paths can either be absolute or relative to the current working directory.